liqd/adhocracy3/README.rst

     :target: https://adhocracy3.readthedocs.org/

-This repository contains the source code of the Adhocracy 3 backend and frontend cores as well as customizations for the advocate-europe project.
+This repository contains the source code of the Adhocracy 3 backend and frontend cores as well as customizations for various projects.

 Note::